FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/effectivecost.md

 ## Description

-A charge inclusive of the impacts of all reduced rates and discounts, augmented with the amortization of relevant purchases (one-time or recurring) paid to cover future eligible charges.
+A cost inclusive of the impacts of all reduced rates and discounts, augmented with the amortization of relevant purchases (one-time or recurring) paid to cover future eligible charges.

 ### Concerning Granularity and Distribution of Recurring Fee